 - Having the ability to be convincing (this is important when you pitch).

 - Being willing to put myself out there into uncharted territories.

 - Having the ability to meet deadlines and juggle multiple projects.

 You also probably have skills from your work and personal life that help prepare you for a career like freelance writing.

 The Freelance Job Search

 If you’re used to a typical job search that includes seeing a job posting, applying, and then going through an interview process, freelancing is not always like that.
-Depending on the situation, I’ve gotten hired after one email, after a phone call, or never even heard back.
+Depending on the situation, I’ve gotten hired after one email, after a phone interview, or I’ve never even heard back.

 Sometimes the project you applied for gets cut, the editor moves elsewhere, or you just weren’t the right choice.